Skip to main content

 Chicago, Illinois · FDIC Cert #27910

-Central Savings FSB is an FDIC-insured bank (Certificate #27910) with $112M in total assets and $77M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Central Savings FSB, an FDIC-insured bank (Certificate #27910) with $112M in total assets and $77M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Chicago, Illinois, the bank maintains a Tier 1 capital ratio of 32.71% (Well-Capitalized) and a nonperforming loan ratio of 0.46%.
-BankHealthData assigns a composite Health Grade of B (74/100).
+BankHealthData assigns a composite Health Grade of B (74/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Central Savings FSB (FDIC cert 27910) is a community bank — $112M in total assets, $77M in deposits, serving the Chicago, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.